 She is a member of the editorial board of AR/Architectural Research, a peer-reviewed journal published annually by the University of Ljubljana, Slovenia.
-She holds a Master of Architecture degree from The University of Florida and a Bachelor of Arts in Art History from The University of Texas at Austin.

 - Master of Architecture, The University of Florida, 1992

 - Bachelor of Arts (Art History), The University of Texas at Austin, 1985

 “Hiding in Plain Sight: Donald Judd’s Non-referential Architecture.”
 In Architecture/Research: Correspondences, 2018.

 “Let the Strangeness First Feel Like Beauty,” in Form of Absence: X-rays, Painting, Reliquaries.
 Gainesville: UP of Florida, 2015.

 “What Would Donald Judd Do?”
 In Expanding the View: Proceedings from the 2021 ACSA Spring Conference.